So you start blogging and then discover another site has been blatantly copying your work. What on earth do you do?

 Unless the site that’s copying your work is outranking you in Google, it’s probably not doing very much harm to your blog.
 While you may want to consider taking action, this is not a reason to panic.

-Remember, the age and reputation of your domain are huge ranking factors (more-so than the content itself).
+Remember, the age and reputation of your domain are huge ranking factors (more-so than the content or the idea itself).
 A thief can’t pop up overnight, copy your blog, and instantly outrank you in Google (unless you’re on a brand new domain).

 For this reason, established bloggers don’t lose a ton of sleep at night over the thought of somebody copying them.
 Copycats won’t outrank them, and even if they did, it’s relatively easy to have them taken down.